Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-02-10

+Working on setting things up on github and having a pkgdown website.
+I fixed the github commit error.
+The problem was I was using the wrong email.

+Setting this up as a github pages, and also making the Pivot website itself nicer.

 ## 2025-02-07

 Working on creating some documentation and ultimately maybe even pushing things to github.
 Also started writing the function for `ensemble_forecast`.
 This is a stacked ensemble, but there are other ways of getting the weighted coefficients like blending via  lasso regression, but this one allows us to use the participant input.